Associate Professor of Theatre and Performance

 From 2010–2012 I convened (with Karen Fricker, Brock University) an AHRC-funded international, interdisciplinary research network titled “Eurovision Song Contest and the ‘New’ Europe”.
 The projected resulted in an edited volume entitled Performing the 'New' Europe: Identities, Feelings, and Politics in the Eurovision Song Contest (2013).
 Bringing together the voices of scholars from Europe and North America with those of key contest stakeholders, the book argues that this popular music competition is a symbolic contact zone between European cultures: an arena for European identification in which both national solidarity and participation in a European identity are confirmed, and a site where cultural struggles over the meanings, frontiers and limits of Europe are enacted.
 This book/project received world-wide media attention: it was discussed in media outlets including The New York Times, the Guardian, The Times, CNN, BBC, and the CBC and it received the University of Warwick Inaugural Arts Impact Award.

 My current research projects continue my interest in critical approaches to performance and to developing understandings of the socio-political importance of cultural practice.
-I have just completed with Jisha Menon (Stanford University) an edited collection entitled Performing the Secular: Religion, Representation, and Politics (Palgrave, 2017, forthcoming).
+Last year I completed an edited anthology Performing the Secular: Religion, Representation, and Politics (Palgrave, 2017; with Jisha Menon).
 The volume aims to develop comparative methodological approaches to the analysis of the secular and to consider the ways ‘the secular’ has been translated into theatre and performance studies.
 Together with colleagues from Amsterdam and Helsinki I have recently edited a volume of essays entitled International Performance Research Pedagogy: The Unconditional Discipline?
-(Palgrave, 2017, forthcoming).
+(Palgrave, 2018).
 The anthology critically reflects on teaching Theatre and Performance Studies in an international university classroom while addressing the broader question of the critical link between the discipline of Performance Studies and Humanities education in the contemporary university in the context of globalisation.

 - PhD (Toronto)